opendatateam/udata/docs/geopf.md

 udata geopf push-resource <dataset_id> <resource_id> (--user-id <id> | --token <token>) [--datastore-id <id>]
 ```

-Runs the full upload pipeline synchronously for a single GPKG resource, same path as the Celery task. `--user-id` uses that user's stored `GeopfToken` (refreshed as needed); `--token` bypasses stored-token resolution entirely with a raw access token, for ops/debugging. `--datastore-id` defaults to `GEOPF_DATASTORE_ID` if omitted.
+Runs the full upload pipeline synchronously for a single resource, same path as the Celery task. `--user-id` uses that user's stored `GeopfToken` (refreshed as needed); `--token` bypasses stored-token resolution entirely with a raw access token, for ops/debugging. `--datastore-id` defaults to `GEOPF_DATASTORE_ID` if omitted.
 Useful for retrying after a timeout or failure.
 If the previous attempt left a livraison on Géoplateforme, delete it via the cartes.gouv.fr UI before retrying.

 ```
 udata geopf push-metadata <dataset_id> (--user-id <id> | --token <token>) [--datastore-id <id>]